syyclops/open-operator/README.md

 # 🧠 🤖 🏢 Brontes

-## What is Brontes?

-brontes is an open source system to gather and gain insights on all your buildings data.
+brontes is an open source system to gather and gain insights on your buildings data.
+It will pull all your different data sources together and align them

 ## Roadmap

-- [ ] Tools to create brick models
+- [ ] Connect/Load different data sources.
+Also generate vector embeddings if needed - [ ] Drawings and Plans - [ ] O&M Manuals + Cut Sheets - [ ] BIM Models - [ ] Cobie Sheets - [ ] Bacnet - [ ] Add an external api
-- [ ] Connect data sources for dynamic data
+- [ ] Automatically link all the different data sources together (Graph Alignment)
-- [ ] Open set of fault detection rules (Start with Ashrae guidline 36)
+- [ ] Fault detection rules (Start with Ashrae guidline 36)
 - [ ] Run AFDD and store results
 - [ ] Train ML models to run predictions and simulations
 - [ ] AI to autonomously make changes to the system